 - 3 T parsley flakes or fresh parsley, chopped up

 - garlic powder or garlic salt (optional)

-You will also need 2-3 baking pans (for lasagna, baked ziti, or stuffed shells) or oven/broiler-safe plates (for manicotti.
+- 2-3 baking pans (for lasagna, baked ziti, or stuffed shells) or oven/broiler-safe plates (for manicotti.
 You can make lots of little pans or one big pan.